Problems with the Intoxilyzer 8000

 The Florida version of the Intoxilyzer 8000 (which includes both the hardware and software that runs the machine), requires a breath sample of at least 1.1 liters.
 For any particular breath test sample, the machine should report to the breath test technician the warning “volume not met” when the breath sample is less than 1.1 liters.

-If the machine is operating correct, any breath test result that does not show a warning of “volume not met” should contain a sample with a volume greater than 1.1 liters.
-However, this fail safe procedure does not work in many instances.
+If the machine is operating correctly, any breath test result that does not show a warning of “volume not met” should contain a sample with a volume greater than 1.1 liters.
+However, this fail-safe procedure does not work in many instances.

 One well-documented flaw in the software can be demonstrated by the fact that the Intoxilyzer 8000 reported a volume of less than 1.1 liters but did not provide the “volume not met” warning.
 Without inspecting the “source code” and software it is impossible to determine the reliability of the reported volume measurement detected.

 When questioned about this software flaw, officials for the Florida Department of Law Enforcement (FDLE) provided an explanation that seeks to minimize the impact of the flaw.
 The FDLE reported that the flaw was limited to cases in which a person continued to give a breath sample for longer than three minutes into the test.

 By examining the test results, this interpretation of the software flaw is in incorrect because in some circumstances the machine would display the “volume not met” warning when the reported time for the breath sample was four minutes.